 Do you often find yourself dreaming of a brighter or more beautiful smile?
 Do you frequently wish your teeth looked better, or that you had a different smile altogether?
 If so, you may have considered cosmetic dentistry, but hesitated because you were unsure what the best way to go?
 Many clients don’t know what to ask for.
 Serving as a cosmetic dentist for 2 decades, we have found that most problems can be addressed with either cosmetic bonding and porcelain veneers.
-Both cosmetic procedures can create far more beautiful, yet still natural-looking smiles.
+Both cosmetic procedures can create far more beautiful, yet still natural looking smiles.
 To determine which treatment is right for you, talk with your dentist about your goals for your smile!

 What Issues Are You Hoping To Address?

 Unless your only issue is teeth staining, the dentist may recommend either cosmetic bonding or veneers for enhancing your smile.
 That is because both can help hide a variety of cosmetic concerns.
-If you have disproportionately small or large teeth, oddly shaped teeth, minor gaps between teeth and permanent or intrinsic discoloration.
+If you have really small or large teeth, oddly shaped teeth, minor gaps between teeth and permanent or intrinsic discoloration.

 How Does Cosmetic Bonding Work?

 As mentioned earlier, porcelain veneers or cosmetic bonding can both address the same issues.
-It doesn’t matter if the teeth are disproportionately-sized, misshapen, have jagged edges, stains, or minor gaps between the teeth.
-Using bonding material, you can be finsished in one day.
+It doesn’t matter if the teeth are too small, misshapen, have jagged edges, stains, or minor gaps between the teeth.
+Using bonding material, you can be finished in one day.
 Cosmetic bonding is less expensive.
 It can create almost as esthetic a result as veneers.
 While porcelain veneers are designed to create even longer-lasting results thanks to porcelain’s stain resistance and strength, cosmetic bonding offer as number of benefits all its own.

 Some of the unique benefits of choosing cosmetic bonding include: